sylhare/sylhare.github.io/_posts/2018-07-01-Open-SSH-Mysteries.md

 You may need to reboot for the config to be loaded.

 ## Add a SSH key to a remote host

-### With ssh-copy-id

-To add yourself to a host as an authorized remote user `ssh-copy-id root@desktopY` There is a daemon called `ssh-agent` that makes a copy of the private key to facilitate the ssh connection.

 ### Using authorized_keys

-You can also go to the remote server and add the public key `my_key.pub` inside the `/home/user/.ssh/authorized_keys` folder.
+You can go to the remote server and add the public key `my_key.pub` inside the `/home/user/.ssh/authorized_keys` folder.
 So that the next time you connect to that server you won't be prompt for the password for that `user`.
 Using:

 ```bash